Ryan Borgwardt Faked Death

-Ryan Borgwardt, who faked his death on Green Lake in August 2024 and fled to Eastern Europe, failed to appear for a court hearing concerning an evidence motion on February 3, 2026, after serving an 89-day sentence for obstructing an officer.
-As of February 3, 2026: Borgwardt is a no-show for a scheduled court hearing.
-Borgwardt was released from jail on December 9, 2025, after being charged with one misdemeanor count of obstructing an officer on December 1, 2024, following his return to the U.S. on December 11, 2024.
-Newly released video footage from September 10, 2025, shows Borgwardt explaining to police that he faked his death because he felt like a failure.
+Ryan Borgwardt, convicted of obstruction for faking his death on Green Lake, failed to appear for a court hearing concerning an evidence motion on February 3, 2026.
+As of that date, Borgwardt, who was released from jail on December 9, 2025, after serving an 89-day sentence, is again unaccounted for.
+Borgwardt faked his drowning in August 2024, fled to Eastern Europe, and later explained to police that his elaborate plan was due to feeling like a failure.
 His wife, Emily Borgwardt, filed for legal separation on December 13, 2024, citing an 'irretrievably broken' marriage.

 Timeline